The South Magnetic Pole wandered off the continental shelf!

 Examining Daily Stratospheric Ozone Maps

 Total ozone column maps made during equinoxes (chosen for balanced comparison) show daily ozone formation at high latitudes at the end of the cold winter seasons in both the northern and the southern hemispheres.
-On both hemispheres the equatorial bands at equinox have the least ozone formation in spite of their maximum solar radiation.
+On both hemispheres the equators at equinox have the least ozone formation in spite of their maximum solar radiation.
 Contrary to the Brewer and Dobson solution, these modern maps do not exhibit signs of poleward migration of stratospheric ozone from the equator.
 The southern hemisphere ozone (Fig 10) is formed in a band from 30 to 60 degrees south latitude.
 The northern hemisphere ozone (Fig 11) is formed in a band from 30 to 90 degrees north latitude.
 The major ozone accumulations were converted from cold, dense paramagnetic oxygen in winter and early spring over global magnetic intensity maxima (Figs 4 & 5).
+Please reference these figures at this time.

 Tracking the Wandering Magnetic Poles